baggiii1013/convocation-pu/docs/SEAT-ASSIGNMENT-IMPLEMENTATION-PLAN.md

       const attendees = await prisma.attendee.findMany({
         where: {
           assignedEnclosure: { not: null },
-          allocation: null // Only attendees without existing allocation },
+          allocation: null, // Only attendees without existing allocation },
         select: {
           id: true,
           enrollmentId: true,
-          assignedEnclosure: true
+          assignedEnclosure: true,
-        }
+        },
       });

       if (attendees.length === 0) {
         return res.status(400).json({
-          error: 'No attendees found for allocation.
-Either all attendees are already allocated or none have assigned enclosures.'
+          error:
-        });
+            "No attendees found for allocation.
+Either all attendees are already allocated or none have assigned enclosures.", });
       }